gdscbpdc/GDSC_BPDC_Webpage/docs/2022-2023/13_Prompt_Engineering.md

 ## Rules

+- The timer starts once you view the first question.
 - The total duration is the sum of duration of first correct submission for all the problems, where **duration of each event** is counted from the viewing of the first question.
 So don't be surprised to see your total duration greater than the time you participated in the event.
 - Late submissions will not be considered.
 - You may submit the answer in any language the testing website allows.